Health Care

 In the Presidential elections, the Second Bank of the United States served as the basic issue to keep the public mobilized by Jackson’s democrats.
 Jacksonians became successful in delivering their anti-bank stance to the public and successfully kept out of site their incompetence of hard money in their campaign, as a result of which Jackson won the presidential election against Henry Clay.

 All the government funding was kept in the “Second Bank of United States” as it was the largest bank at that time.
-This bank was not controlled nor regulated by the officials of the US government instead it was in the control of the BODs that were chosen by the big investor of the bank.
-Jackson thought that this bank is not legal as it doesnot follow the rules and regulations of the United States by not being regulated as well as it is only benefitting a very small cluster of rich people at the cost of the whole nation who are also controlling the bank system.
+This bank was not controlled nor regulated by the officials of the US government; instead, it was in the control of the BODs that were chosen by the big investors of the bank.
+Jackson thought that this bank was not legal as it did not follow the rules and regulations of the United States, and it only benefitted a very small cluster of rich people at the cost of the whole nation, who were also controlling the bank system.

 In 1832, while the existing charter was in work, they successfully managed to take an extension for the next 20 years.
-At this time, Jackson was running his presidential campaign and in his speeches, he was openly talking about the bank (Banks, 1995).
+At this time, Jackson was running his presidential campaign, and in his speeches, he was openly talking about the bank (Banks, 1995).
 As soon as he was elected, he used his veto power, and an extension in the charter of the Second Bank was prevented.
-In his veto message, Jackson said that the Second Bank is illegal and unconstitutional and doesnot operate under the regulations of the United States, and doesnot follow the utilitarian rule but positively affects only the rich.
+In his veto message, Jackson said that the Second Bank was illegal and unconstitutional, did not operate under the regulations of the United States, and did not follow the utilitarian rule but positively affected only the rich.

-There were still 3 years left before the expiry of the existing charter.
+There were still three years left before the expiry of the existing charter.
 Congress had enough time to place another bill for the extension of the Second Bank charter.
-But President Jackson already made his mind and there was only one option left which was “destroy the bank”.
-He ordered to withdraw of all the government funds that were placed in the said bank and said, that in the future no government funs will be placed in this bank (Gorton,1991).
-All the funds that were already deposited in the bank, were used to pay off all government bills while no other deposit was made.
+However, President Jackson had already made up his mind, and there was only one option left, which was to “destroy the bank.”
+He ordered the withdrawal of all the government funds that were placed in the said bank and said that in the future, no government funds would be placed in this bank (Gorton,1991).
+All the funds that had already been deposited in the bank were used to pay off all government bills, but no other deposit was made.
 All future deposits were made in 89 pet banks.

-The bank faced defeat in this war and made implications in the monetary policy of the US.
-A major intervention was not the monetary system was not made again until the Civil war.
-After Jackson’s defeat to the bank, the policymakers did not make any banking system for the Us till 1913.
-Hence, one major implication of the destruction of banks as leading to the most severe recession in the history of mankind.
+The bank faced defeat in this war, which had implications for the US monetary policy.
+A major intervention was that the monetary system was not made again until the Civil War.
+After Jackson’s defeat to the bank, the policymakers did not make any banking system for the US till 1913.
+Hence, one major implication of the destruction of banks is leading to the most severe recession in mankind’s history.

 Conclusions

-Although this war was a political war then it made some major implications for the future of the United States.
-Hammond and Catterall said, blame Jackson’s Actions for the recession that took place over the period of 1834-1837.
-Due to this recession, there was a boom in the money supply which broke the banking system of the United States in post-1834.
+Although this war was a political war then, it had some major implications for the future of the United States.
+Hammond and Catterall said they blamed Jackson’s Actions for the recession that took place over the period of 1834-1837.
+Due to this recession, there was a boom in the money supply, which broke the banking system of the United States post-1834.
 Due to this recession a downturn took place as a result of which there was very little reverse ratio, the banking sector was very unstable and saw very dangerous turns and ultimately it collapsed.
-Another interpretation says, the recession in the United States was not due to Jackson’s decisions but it was due to the extensive inflow of silver in the United States.
+Another interpretation says the recession in the United States was not due to Jackson’s decisions but was due to the extensive inflow of silver in the United States.

 References